wiruwiru/SkyboxChanger-CS2/README.md

 3. Edit the config file to add or delete skyboxes.

 ## Permissions
 - `@skybox/change` Allow the player to change their own skybox.
+You can change it in config by chaning `MenuPermission`.

 ## Command
 - `!sky / !skybox` Open the select menu.
 (Need permission)